platformsh/platformsh-docs/docs/src/configuration/services/postgresql.md

 ## Importing data

-Please make sure that the imported file contains objects with cleared ownership and `IF EXISTS` clauses.
+Make sure that the imported file contains objects with cleared ownership and `IF EXISTS` clauses.
 For example, you can create a DB dump with following parameters:

 ```bash
 pg_dump --no-owner --clean --if-exists